 Equity Securities are usually the class of share in a qualifying equity round (normally preferred stock), for example a Series Seed round.
-Once the Equity Financing level, which is $300,000, is raised by the startup, the ACE will automatically convert to the Equity Securities.
+Once the Equity Financing level, is raised by the startup, the ACE will automatically convert to the Equity Securities.

 SOSV would get a number of shares of preferred stock calculated using the Valuation Cap as set out in our ACE.
 The higher valuation cap of the next round would not be used to calculate our conversion.

 However, the preferred stock issued to SOSV as an ACE holder will have a liquidation preference that is equal to the original ACE investment amount, rather than based on the price of the shares issued to the investors of new money in the financing.
 This feature means that the liquidation preference for ACE holders does not exceed the original investment amount (a 1x preference).

 The Valuation Cap is inapplicable in this situation.
 An ACE holder gets the same preferred stock, at the same price, with the same liquidation preference, as the other investors of new money in the financing whilst applying the discount as per the ACE.

 If a company goes public, an ACE will convert into shares of common stock calculated based on the Valuation Cap (or the ACE holder can cash out the ACE).